 But to provide for everyone’s needs you only actually need 2 types of toilets.
 A standard disabled toilet and a changing places toilet.
 You don’t really need a men’s or ladies toilet as able bodied people could use either of these types of facilities – but providing them means disabled people won’t have to queue for the toilet.

 There are many different options but here are a few photos so you can see the idea.

 “What can I do to help?”

 There are several things you can do!
-Sign this petition.
+Sign the petition below.
 Ask businesses to provide changing places.
 Ask your MP for support.
 Spread the word and tell anyone who will listen about this issue.